onat-dalmaz/oni-website/content/authors/admin/_index.md

 I am a Master's student at the Electrical and Electronics Engineering department of Bilkent University, where I work with [Prof. Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
 I received my B.Sc. in Electrical and Electronics Engineering at Bilkent University.

 My research interests lie in the intersection of machine learning, computer vision, medical imaging.
 I devise novel deep learning algorithms to advance healthcare.
 My main specialties are multi-modal image synthesis, MRI reconstruction, and diagnostics in medical imaging.
-I am highly interested in state-of-the-art research topics in machine learning such as diffusion probabilistic models, transformers, federated learning, and semi-supervised learning.
+I am highly interested in state-of-the-art research topics in deep learning including, but not limited to diffusion probabilistic models, transformers, federated learning, and semi-supervised learning.

 {{< icon name="download" pack="fas" >}} Latest version of my curriculum vitae is available {{<staticref"files/resume.pdf""newtab">}}here.{{</staticref>}}